david-a-wheeler/railroader/docs/warning_types/link_to/index.markdown

     link_to "<script>alert(1)</script>", "http://google.com"

-Brakeman warns on cases where the first parameter contains user input.
+Railroader warns on cases where the first parameter contains user input.